yetinam/TEAM/README.md

 ---- | ---- | ----
 key | - | Key of the magnitude value in the event metadata batch_size | 32 | Size of training batches
-cutout_start, cutout_end | None | Start and end of the cutout in seconds relative to the end of the noise noise_seconds | 5 | Number of seconds with noise.
-Only used for expressing cutout boundaries in terms of noise and for times in evaluation. shuffle | True | Shuffle order of events coords_target | True | Return target coordinates as outputs oversample | 1 | Number of times to show each event per epoch
+cutout_start, cutout_end | None | Start and end of the possible cutout in seconds relative to the end of the noise.
+The cutout always indicates the end ot the available data. noise_seconds | 5 | Number of seconds with noise.
+Only used for expressing cutout boundaries in terms of noise and for times in evaluation. sliding window | False | If true, instead of using zero-padding for real time processing, uses a sliding window, i.e., randomly selects a window accoring to the given cutout.
+Note that this usually will require training data with more input samples. shuffle | True | Shuffle order of events coords_target | True | Return target coordinates as outputs oversample | 1 | Number of times to show each event per epoch